codematsing/django-formset-debug/docs/source/dark-mode.rst

 ``light`` or ``dark`` mode, that mode is enforced.
 This page for instance offers a button to switch between auto, light and dark mode.
 It is located in the top right corner of the page.

-Components provided by the **django-formset** library adopt themselves to the styling of the used CSS framework.
+Components provided by the **django-formset** library adapt themselves to the styling of the used CSS framework.
 This means that when the website switches to dark mode, these components must also switch to dark mode.
 This is achieved by using CSS variables that are set to different values depending on the color scheme.
-For instance, in Bootstrap the color of the text is set to ``var(--bs-body-bg)`` which is either white or a dark grey.
+For instance, in Bootstrap the color of the text is set to ``var(--bs-body-color)`` which is either a dark grey in light mode, or a light grey in dark mode.
 Whenever a mode switch occurs, an event handler intercepts this and reevaluates the styles of the given native HTML element and then applies them to the given web component implementing the widget.

 In **django-formset**, dark mode settings provided by the operating system work out of the box and without the need to change any JavaScript code or to add additional CSS rules to the website's CSS